 Reasons for Event Failures

-The table below provides an exhaustive list of different Event failures reasons in Hevo.
+The following table provides an exhaustive list of different Event failure reasons in Hevo:

 |Failure Reason||Description||Error Message||Auto-replayed?|

 |CODE_DATATYPE_MISMATCH||The expected and actual data type of one or more fields do not match, or is different from what was received in the past.

 Example: A 64 bit Integer value is received for a 32 bit Integer field, or a String value is found in a Boolean field.

 |Data type mismatch for fields.
 Please correct the field value via a transformation or update the column type in Destination.||No|